Farrah Abraham’s Ex Simon Saran Speaks Out, Claims Farrah ‘Overreacted’ To Photo

 Farrah Abraham and Simon Saran of Teen Mom OG seem to be at odds lately.
-This wedge between the couple was been made clear by Farrah referring to Simon as her “ex” after he posted Instagram photos of himself surrounded by women while in Oxford, Mississippi, during a boys night out.
+The tension between the couple was made clear when Farrah referred to Simon as her “ex” after he posted Instagram photos of himself surrounded by women while in Oxford, Mississippi, during a boys night out.
 The Teen Mom OG star dropped a big hint about the status of their relationship.

 “When your ex can only get bottle girls LMAO FaceLike.”